Scroll Top

 • Increased expression of Wnt/beta-catenin pathway genes correlate with low immune cell infiltration in ACC tumors (Sridharan et al., 2016).

 The EGFR (Epidermal Growth Factor Receptor) family of cell surface receptors consists of four tyrosine kinases, EGFR (ERB-1), HER2/c-neu (ERB-2), HER3 (ERB-3) and HER4 (ERB-4).
-Upon binding to their ligands (EGF, transforming growth factor a, etc.) EGFR transitions from an inactive monomer to active homodimer, which stimulates it’s intracellular tyrosine kinase activity.
+Upon binding to their ligands (EGF, transforming growth factor a, etc.) EGFR transitions from an inactive monomer to an active homodimer, which stimulates its intracellular tyrosine kinase activity.
 Downstream substrates of EGFR include the PI3K, STAT and RAS pathways, and EGFR signaling has been implicated in mammary gland development.

-Activating mutations and amplifications in the EGFR gene have been detected in a wide range of solid tumors including lung, breast and head and neck cancers.
+Activating mutations and amplifications in the EGFR gene have been detected in a wide range of solid tumors, including lung, breast, and head and neck cancers.

 Molecular Evidence